Are you ready for the new Service 18? Every 30 minutes serving the South Shore area of Blackpool, from 5 November.

 Service 20 is operating school holidays and weekends to take you to Stanley Park, the Zoo and Marton Mere.

-25 brand new double decker buses officially entered service on Sunday 2 April 2017.
+25 brand new double decker buses officially entered service in April 2017.

 Developed to a unique specification to offer the very best features for customers, the addition of these vehicles fulfils Managing Director Jane Cole’s vision to further bolster the fleet year on year to ensure that no bus in Blackpool is older than 5 years by 2020.

 Finished in the instantly recognisable ‘Palladium’ brand, the buses offer free WiFi, USB charging points, social seating on the upper deck and next stop audio/visual announcements amongst other features.